daleao/sdv/Modules/Combat/README.md

 | Octave   | 0         | `Rb - Rb`, `Am - Am`, `Ga - Ga` |
 </div>

+Clearly, the **Fifth** is the strongest-resonating interval, for which reason it is also known as the **Dominant** interval.
+The **Fourth**, its complement, is also known as the **Sub-dominant**.

 ### Chords

 When multiple gemstones are placed together, the complex superposition of resonances that results from all possible interval permutations is called a [Chord](https://en.wikipedia.org/wiki/Chord_(music)).
 Gemstones can only interact in very close proximity, wich means that chords may only be formed by up to 4 gemstones placed together in the same Infinity Band; the chords from different Infinity Bands do not interact.

 The gemstone with the highest amplitude in a chord becomes the **Tonic**, or **Root**.
 All chords with a prominant Root will emit light of a corresponding color and amplitude.

 Chords have also an associated **Richness**, which measures how "interesting" it is.
 A higher richness is achieved by more complex chords (i.e., avoiding repeated gemstones).
-The richest of all chords can also manifest **magnetism**.
+Some sufficiently rich chords can also exibit **magnetism**.

-**Chords will only consider gemstones in the same ring**; those from different Infinity Bands do not interact at all.

 #### Monad Chords

 A 1-note chord is called a **Monad**.
-A Monad results from up to 4 repeated gemstones.
-As it only contains Unisons, this chord offers no resonances, but achieves the highest single-stat total from any other chord.
+A Monad is the simplest possible chord; it is made by simply repeating the same gemstone up to 4 times.
+Because it only contains Unisons, this chord offers no resonances and zero richness.
+As a result, it does not emit light, but achieves the highest single-stat total of any chord.
 The Ruby Monad is shown below:

 <div align="center">

 <img src="https://gitlab.com/daleao/modular-overhaul/-/raw/main/resources/screenshots/monad.png" alt="monad.png" width="33%">
 </div>

-As there are no resonances, Monad chords also do not emit light.

 #### Dyad Chords

 A 2-note chord is called a **Dyad**.
 A Dyad always contains 2 complementary intervals.
-Given the table above, it should be clear that the best possible Dyad is a I - V configuration, such as `Rb - Em`.
+Given the table above, it should be clear that the best possible Dyad is the one made from the **Dominant** interval; i.e., a `I - V` configuration, such as `Rb - Em`.
 This chord contains the intervals Fifth and Fourth (from the inverse, `Em - Rb`), resulting in a +50% resonance for Rb and +33.3% for Em.
 A double `I - I - V - V` chord is called a [Power Chord](https://en.wikipedia.org/wiki/Power_chord); the simplest possible chord (and a staple of rock music).
 The Ruby Power Chord is shown below:

 <div align="center">